riyachavan20/Oasis---task-2-portfolio/README.md

-I have created my personal portfolio in which I have ellaborated details about me
+I have created my personal portfolio in which I have ellaborated details about me.